Fuel Theft Costs Millions – Learn How to Prevent Thieves from Stealing Your Fuels and Oils

 Although it’s not possible to completely prevent fuel theft, there are measures you can take to try and ensure that you don’t become a victim of this crime yourself.

 The main point to remember is that most thieves are opportunistic and will often target locations which offer them the great possibility of getting away with their crimes.
-You should do all you can to protect your fuel storage tank to ensure you make things as difficult as possible for thieves.
+You should do all you can to protect your oil storage tank to ensure you make things as difficult as possible for thieves.

 Fuel thieves are often more likely to target farms and construction sites during the long winter nights as the cover of darkness provides them with opportunities to get away with their crimes unnoticed.
 Criminals will often use basic techniques such as using a tube to siphon away the fuel, but the Police have reported more sophisticated techniques being used such as pumping systems to speed up and allow them to get away with an increased amount of fuels and oils.

 The cost of fuel theft as a crime can run into several thousand, if not tens of thousands of pounds to repair the damage caused and replace lost fuels and oils which could put the victims into financial hardship.
-When it comes to fuel storage tank security, there are several measures which victims of these crimes can use to minimise their chances of suffering the effects of fuel theft which we’ll go over below.
+When it comes to oil storage tank security, there are several measures which victims of these crimes can use to minimise their chances of suffering the effects of fuel theft which we’ll go over below.

 Above all, you should always report any suspicious behaviour around your property or neighbours’ properties.
 Even if you don’t hear about any instances of thefts in your area, it could well be that they were spooked and left or decided to come back another night with the tools for the job.
 So, it’s advisable to let the Police know about any of your concerns or observations.

-Location is the first layer of protection for your fuel storage tank’s content if you’re fitting a new storage tank on-site or at your business or home premises and as such there’s a lot of considerations to make when planning where to have your storage tank installed.
+Location is the first layer of protection for your oil storage tank’s content if you’re fitting a new storage tank on-site or at your business or home premises and as such there’s a lot of considerations to make when planning where to have your storage tank installed.

-Of course, if you already have a fuel storage tank on-site or at your premises, it may not always be practical to have this moved, but there are other options available to you to secure existing tanks, so you may want to skip this section or keep it in mind when you come to replace your storage tank.
+Of course, if you already have a oil storage tank on-site or at your premises, it may not always be practical to have this moved, but there are other options available to you to secure existing tanks, so you may want to skip this section or keep it in mind when you come to replace your storage tank.